omec-project/upf/ptf/README.md

     * `linerate/`: high-speed tests via TRex
 * `lib/`: general purpose libraries and classes to be imported in PTF test definitions
-* `trex-config/`: contains YAML config file definition for TRex
+* `config/`: contains YAML config file definition for TRex along with other specialized config files

 **Unary** tests are *single packet* tests that assess UPF performance in specific scenarios.
 Packets are crafted and sent to the